Spinning Sword

 “I’ve always loved healing, but I needed teachers to learn to do it.”

-“And the energy web doesn’t care what bands you wear on your robe!”
+“The weaver’s guild doesn’t stop anyone from flying, and the energy web doesn’t care which bands you wear on your robe!”

 “I’m a natural weaver, Yagrin.”